SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 # Lab
 1. Apply deadtime correction to both rate and unceartainty in the rate
 2. Subtract (background, *no need to correct deadtime here*, propergate error)
-3. Divide measured rates by th
+3. Divide measured rates by the rate with no absorber to figure the relative rates.
+Propergate error.
+This should be 1ish
+4.